Eomm/blog-posts/posts/bonus-timeouts.md

 ## Summary

-In this article, we learned about the different timeouts available in Fastify and how to set them up.
+In this article, we explored the different timeouts available in Fastify and how to configure them.
-We also saw how to test them with a simple Fastify server and a custom socket.
+We also tested them with a simple Fastify server and a custom socket.
-We learned that the timeouts are important to prevent resource exhaustion and to ensure that the server can handle incoming requests efficiently.
+We learned that timeouts are essential for preventing resource exhaustion and ensuring that
+the server efficiently handles incoming requests.

-Keep in mind that every application is different, but we should never forget to set the timeouts!
+Keep in mind that every application is different, but we should never forget to set timeouts!

 If you enjoyed this article, you might like [_"Accelerating Server-Side Development with Fastify"_](https://backend.cafe/the-fastify-book-is-out).
 Comment, share, and follow me on [X/Twitter](https://twitter.com/ManuEomm)!

 [repo]: https://github.com/Eomm/blog-posts/tree/HEAD/bonus/timeouts